Skip to main content

 2. Swap the Base URL

-Replace your provider's base URL with the QuilrAI gateway URL and use your QuilrAI key.
+Replace your provider's base URL with the closest QuilrAI regional gateway URL and use your QuilrAI key.
 Everything else - SDK, parameters, response format - stays exactly the same.

 # Point the client to QuilrAI's gateway